sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

    Note that "key" is used for grouping key as is.
    The "key" isn't normalized; key "A" and "a" become different groups.
-   The whole characters in "key" is used instead of a first character; it is used for "Combining Character Sequence" and "Surrogate Pairs" grouping key.
+   All characters in "key" are used instead of just the first character; it is used for "Combining Character Sequence" and "Surrogate Pairs" grouping key.

    In i18n situation, you can specify "localized term : key" even if original